-Clark College has partnered with local community organizations in the City of Vancouver to help students who are at risk of becoming homeless.
-Through the city’s Affordable Housing Fund, a limited amount of grant money is available to help students experiencing unstable housing situations.
+Clark College has partnered with local community organizations in the City of Vancouver to help students who are experiencing housing insecurities.
+Through the city’s Building Change grant, a limited amount of grant money is available to help eligible students experiencing unstable housing situations.

 Who can apply